 The Palace of Fine Arts

-This is a good one to have in the back pocket!
-The Palace of Fine Arts has it all in terms of architecture and beauty – it also complements City Hall really beautifully in the style of architecture.
+This is a good one to have in your back pocket!
+The Palace of Fine Arts has it all in terms of architecture and beauty – it also complements City Hall really beautifully in terms of style.

-The dome of the Palace is mostly covered – but there are a couple of things to bear in mind.
+The dome of the Palace offers partial sheltering against rain.
+However, there are a couple of things to bear in mind.

-Firstly, it’s so high up that you are not necessarily getting complete protection from rain if the rain is heavy or coming in sideways.
+Firstly, it’s so high up that you don’t necessarily get complete protection from rain if it is heavy or coming in sideways.

 Secondly, it’s a tiny area that many other photographers and their clients (not to mention tourists) could be flocking to for the exact same reason.
-If that’s the case, then you won’t get the wide-view, clear and empty dome photos you may have seen online.
+If that’s the case, then you may not get the wide-view, clear and empty dome photos you may have seen online.
+Though we take care of removing background people, it can be busy there and sometimes a wait is involved.

 More tips on this location at the link below: